 We also offer a limited number of non-motorised wheelchairs for hire.
 These can be collected from the Park Entrance tills and require a £10.00 charge, £5.00 of which is refundable at the end of your day.
 Wheelchairs can be reserved at the Park Entrance tills, or in advance by calling 01834 815170.
 Due to the limited availability, we cannot guarantee hire unless this is pre-booked.

 Although we try to make all of our rides accessible, we reserve the right to refuse admission to any ride or attraction where we feel there is an unacceptable risk your safety.
-Also, some of our rides are not suitable for certain guests.
-Please refer to our manual for further information on ride admission and accessibility.
-You can also speak to a member of staff prior to or during your visit if you require clarification, and to avoid disappointment.
+Also, some of our rides are not suitable for certain guests due to particular disabilities, maximum height or maximum weight.
+You can speak to a member of staff prior to your visit by telephoning 01834 815170 or during your visit if you require clarification, and to avoid disappointment.

 A concession rate for guests aged 60+ and students is available upon proof of eligibility.
 Guests with health conditions or impairments may be entitled to a free of charge carer’s ticket upon proof of eligibility.
 Accepted forms of eligibility include; Disability Living Allowance or Attendee Allowance aware letter (dated within the last 6 months), Personal Independent Payment letter (dated within the last 6 months), current and valid Blue Badge, letter from GP or Consultant (dated within the last 6 months) confirming the need for a full time carer.
 A maximum of one free of charge carer will be admitted per eligible guest.